 AU$155 - Buy Here

 The Awareness of Social Inference Test- Short (TASIT-S) developed by Skye McDonald, Cynthia Honan and colleagues in Australia is suitable to assess social cognition in any population that may experience problems understanding social cues.
 This includes Autism Spectrum Disorders and other developmental disorders, schizophrenia and other neuropsychiatric conditions, congenital and acquired brain injuries and dementia.
 TASIT-S is an empirically validated brief version of the full TASIT.
 TASIT-S assess social cognition using videos of naturalistic everyday conversations in which two actors interact.
-It has established ecological validity, reliability and construct validity and alternate forms for re-testing.
+It has established ecological validity, reliability and construct validity.